ZakFarmer/powder.zig/README.md

 ## Overview

-`powder.zig` is a

-It's a falling powder game with an emphasis on particle interactions and modability.
+`powder.zig` is a falling sand game with an emphasis on particle interactions and modability.

-The project is heavily inspired by [The Powder Toy](https://powdertoy.co.uk/), an amazing falling powder game that I highly recommend playing.
+It's heavily inspired by [The Powder Toy](https://powdertoy.co.uk/), an amazing falling sand game that I highly recommend playing.
 While I'm not going for an identical Zig port of the original, I will be attempting to implement a few of the main features, namely:

 - Gas and fluid dynamics
 - Lua scripting